-- People make themselves vomit after taking in poison or too much food;
+- People make themselves throw up after taking in poison or too much food;

 - Making yourself vomit to control calorie intake is not advisable as it has many negative side effects;

 - Talking to a professional about your urge to induce vomiting is the best way to overcome it.

 You are here because you are thinking about making yourself throw up.
 Perhaps you have just swallowed something poisonous, and you need to get it out right away.
 For many years, self-induced vomiting was encouraged as a first-aid measure after eating something harmful.
 Doctors recommended ipecac syrup for such occasions.

 Now, experts discourage the practice of inducing vomiting after poisoning.
 If you have swallowed something dangerous, you should call Poison Control immediately.
 You can also use the official Poison Control website for guidance.